 A 4th generation horse and mule trader, Dan Hess grew up competing in local and state rodeos and, as an adult, embarked on a 12-year professional rodeo career.
 Along the way, Hess picked up cowboy lore from his elders, whom he calls the "last faint dying embers of the real old-time cowboys."
 He notes that songs and poetry are just as much a part of the rodeo business as riding and roping.
 Hess has written and recited cowboy poetry for nearly 50 years, earning invitations to perform three times at the National Cowboy Hall of Fame in Oklahoma and at Cowboy Poetry Gathering in Elko, Nevada.
 Hess is available for solo performances at schools, festivals, and concerts.

 PA system with handheld microphone

-Handheld mic and a long table
+Microphone and a 6 ft. table

 Storytelling programs, suited for all ages, will delight, tickle the imagination and send you on a journey around the world.
 Flavia has been telling stories since high school where she competed at the state level.
 Honing her craft and adding puppets has brought new life to old stories.
 As an added bonus, Flavia engages students in creative thinking and entices them to create stories of their own.
 Stories of her travels to Rwanda and working with the Pygmy people will inspire older students and adults.